-The Contents and Address indicators will light during a program run, however updates are limited to only the instruction op-code extraction and even then only every 20 instructions.
-Otherwise, the GUI updates would signficantly slow down the run.
+The Contents and Address indicators will light during a program run, however updates are limited to updates about every 20mS due to JAVA GUI and video limitations.
 When a stop occurs, either by clicking STOP or by executing Halt, the Contents and Address are updated with the appropriate values.

 The Control address is actually the same address used by the variant character for LCR/SCR.
 So, for example, SR is 77.
 All unspecified addresses have registers behind them, but only the documented ones are used by the processor.
 These other registers may be used as desired.
 Also note that CLC/SLC registers may be accessed, and should have values from most recent PDT instructions used on them.
 In this implementation, CLC and SLC contain physical addresses, so for programs running under the monitor they will have the relocated address, not the address used by the program instructions.
 This means that examining memory from the front panel using these registers will have the desired results.

 The CONTENTS buttons represent an 8-bit register that normally shows the contents of a memory location, including punctuation.
 A lighted button indicates a "1" bit (dark buttons indicate "0" bits). ";" is the Item Mark bit, "," is the Word Mark bit (both "1" mean Record Mark).
 Changing this register does not alter any memory location, unless/until the ENTER button is pressed.
 The bits of this register may be set to a "1" by pressing the corresponding button, but setting bits to "0" requires using the CLEAR button on the far left.